 Create a survey from a feature layer

 You can create a survey from an existing feature layer in Survey123 Connect.
 The feature layer must be prepared for use with Survey123.
-Sign in to your ArcGIS organization, and select the Feature service category.
-Browse to and select the desired feature layer and click Create survey.
-An XLSForm will be generated from your feature layer.
+Sign in to your ArcGIS organization, and click New survey.
+Choose the Feature service category.
+Browse to and select a feature layer and click Create survey.
+An XLSForm is generated from the feature layer.
 You can then publish this survey immediately or further customize it.
-For example, you can add more descriptive labels to the questions or group them into sections.
+For example, you can add more descriptive labels to the questions or arrange them in groups.

 If the feature layer you chose has more than one layer, the survey is generated based on the first layer.
 To base a survey on another layer of the feature layer, you must author the survey manually and update the form_id and submission_url properties on the settings tab of the spreadsheet.
 For more information, see the Author a survey that matches a feature layer-section below.

-If the survey you're creating requires image, audio, or file questions, these will need to be added to your survey manually.
+If the survey you're creating requires audio or file questions, you must add these to the survey manually.
 After generating the survey, open the spreadsheet and add the questions.
-For more information, see Media.
+For more information, see Media questions.
 The feature layer must also have attachments enabled.

 Author a survey that matches a feature layer

 You can manually author a new survey that matches an existing feature layer, but you must update the form_id and submission_url properties on the settings tab of the spreadsheet to define a link between the survey and the feature layer's item in your portal or ArcGIS Online.

-You need to provide the URL of the feature layer item, as shown above.
+You must provide the URL of the feature layer item, as shown above.
 A common mistake is to use the feature layer URL instead, which is not supported.